SwiftyMicroServices/LegoCV/README.md

     OCVOperation.convertColor(from: image, to: gray, with: .BGR2GRAY)

     //
-    // LegoCV syntactic sugar allows you to perform operations directly on the input, only defining output.
+    // LegoCV4 syntactic sugar allows you to perform operations directly on the input, only defining output.
     //
     image.convertColor(to: gray, with: .BGR2GRAY)
     let grayImg = image.convertColor(with: .BGR2GRAY)